DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The best way to present the _Vektor_ module layout is by the (long) animation (11 frames, approx. 20 s per frame)

-:warning: **DUE TO SOME LAYOUT CHANGES, PLEASE CONSIDER THIS ANIMATION IS OUTDATED** (will be remade from scratch):
+:warning: **DUE TO SOME LAYOUT CHANGES, PLEASE CONSIDER THIS ANIMATION IS OUTDATED** (it is going to be redone, from scratch):

 ![](_img/VektorLayoutV2.gif)